tytydraco/yessleep/out/Sandy_my_bathroom_buddy.md

 My bathroom door was open, the darkness entered.
 I saw eight glowing spheres as the light from the hallway reflected from them, and Mark hung like a rag doll from large mandibles.
 Then the door slammed shut.

 I was quite literally frozen in place.
 I couldn't move or comprehend what I had seen.
-It took my a good couple of hours before I sat up, my neck aching for the second time in as many weeks.
+It took me a good couple of hours before I sat up, my neck aching for the second time in as many weeks.

 I managed to get myself to the kitchen, my eyes fixed on the bathroom door before it was out of sight.
 I ran the tap and rinsed the blood from my trembling left hand, then splashed water onto my face.